Greenwich is a truly special day out in London, combining world class attractions with a charming village vibe.

 Cutty Sark is the world’s sole-surviving tea clipper – a legendary 19th-century ship that used to bring tea back from China at record-breaking speeds.

 Now the ship takes pride of place in the heart of Greenwich.
-Book a ticket and explore every part of the ship, from the glorious views of the main deck to the rich delights of the lower hold.
+Book a ticket and explore every part of the ship, from the glorious views from the ship's wheel to the evocative spaces below deck.
 The adventure ends beneath the ship itself, as you walk through the dry dock with the gleaming copper hull above your head.

 Image